El Paso–Juárez: Community contact

-Until the 1920s and 1930s the communities of Juárez and El Paso enjoyed largely unfettered access to one another, maintaining a sense of unity.
+Until the 1920s and 1930s the communities of Ciudad Juárez and El Paso enjoyed largely unfettered access to one another, maintaining a sense of unity.
 Prohibition and World War II brought about more strict enforcement of the border in this region, making access between the communities more difficult.
 Nevertheless, the communities have continued to share ethnic and cultural bonds particularly as economic integration in the later 20th century has re-opened much of the access between the communities.
 Even today the cities still see themselves as a single, closely tied community.

-The violence in Juárez that erupted in 2008–2009 has forced the U.S. to tighten its policies regarding allowing Juárez residents access to El Paso.
+The violence in Ciudad Juárez that erupted in 2008–2009 has forced the U.S. to tighten its policies regarding allowing Juárez residents access to El Paso.
 Tourists, workers, and students who were once allowed regular access across the border have been restricted to much tighter schedules for travel.

 Parks and recreation

 The area is home to numerous parks and venues for outdoor recreation.
 The 24000 acre Franklin Mountains State Park in El Paso is the largest urban park in the United States.
-Other urban parks in the area include Ascarate Park (El Paso), Parque Central (Juárez), Parque Chamizal (Juárez), Preciado Park (Las Cruces), and Rio Bosque Park (Socorro, TX).
+Other urban parks in the area include Ascarate Park (El Paso), Parque Central (Juárez), Parque Chamizal (Juárez), Preciado Park (Las Cruces), and Rio Bosque Park (Socorro, Texas).

 Outside the metropolitan area there are major state and national parks in the vicinity.
 The most well-known of these is Big Bend National Park, which is adjacent to Big Bend Ranch State Park.
 Closer to the cities are Guadalupe Mountains National Park, Lincoln National Forest, and Gila National Forest.